a-santamaria/ServiceFabricManagedClustersClients/README.md

 ### Update with the latest

-- Close any powershell session that has loaded the moduels and open a new one
-- Go to sfmcClients folder
-- Tun LoadModules.ps1 with -DownloadLatest
+- Close any powershell session that has loaded the moduels and open a new one, go to sfmcClients folder and run LoadModules.ps1 with -DownloadLatest

     ```powershell
     cd sfmcClients
     .\LoadModules.ps1 -DownloadLatest
     ```

-### Documentation
+### Documentation and Examples

 • CRUD Managed Cluster
 Command	  | Help Document